Welcome to the

 And for both remember that - Pedestrians have priority, Considerate cycling permitted, Give way to oncoming users at bridges, Be careful at bends and entrances, Consider other users.

-This website was initially uploaded in conjunction with When London Became An Island, a book which covers the planning and construction of the Regents Canal between 1811 and 1820.
+This website was initially uploaded in conjunction with When London Became An Island, a book covering the planning and construction of the Regents Canal.
 Today the website features both the Regents and Hertford Union canals.

-The map below is part of a draft plan of the proposed Regents Canal dating from 1811.
+The map below dates from 1811.
 Before construction began a Bill had to be presented to Parliament and during the period of scrutiny a member of the House of Lords said The effect of this canal will be to render the metropolis completely an island.
-Perhaps this statement exaggerated the likely impact of the pipes through which water would be be pumped up from the Thames to Paddington, but the Grand Junction Canal already formed a barrier to the west of London as did the Thames to the south and the River Lee to the east.
+The Grand Junction Canal already formed a barrier to the west of London as did the Thames to the south and the River Lea to the east.
 Consequently, once the Regents was completed, it would not be possible to reach the city without crossing a commercially used waterway of one kind or another.

 Paddington to Camden Lock